Subaskathayat/prompthancer/landingpage_requirements.md

 Paragraph:

-Stop wasting hours fine-tuning prompts — with Promptbrary, you can transform simple ideas into professional-grade prompts in seconds.
+Stop wasting hours fine-tuning prompts — with Prompthancer, you can transform simple ideas into professional-grade prompts in seconds.
 This AI-powered tool helps you generate perfect prompts for ChatGPT, Claude, Gemini, and more.
 Enhance your prompts, generate social posts, organize your library, and craft image prompts for DALL·E, Midjourney, or Stable Diffusion — all in one place.

 ⭐ 5.
 Key Features Section (Three or Four Columns)